admcpr/postgres-full-text-search-is-better-than/README.md

 ```
 docker compose up
 ```

+Open pgAdmin by navigating to http://localhost:5050 and login with:

+email: `admin@admin.com`

+password: `root`

+From pgAdmin connect to PostgreSQL with:

+Host name/Address: `<your ip>`

+Username: `root`

+Password: `root`

 See the [docker-compose.yml](docker-compose.yml) file for more details on passwords etc.

 ## FAQ
 Q: Why?

 A: Why not

 ## Database source
-The movies data used in this repo is sourced from [themoviedb.org](https://www.themoviedb.org/) under
+The movies data used in this repo is sourced from [themoviedb.org](https://www.themoviedb.org/).